NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_azure.html.markdown

 |Regular HA | `ONTAP-${version}.T1.azureha` | ONTAP-9.14.0.T1.azureha|

 * `use_latest_version` - (Optional) Indicates whether to use the latest available ONTAP version.
 The default is 'true'.
-* `license_type` - (Optional) The type of license to be use.
-For single node: (by Capacity): ['capacity-paygo'], (by Node paygo): ['azure-cot-explore-paygo', 'azure-cot-standard-paygo', 'azure-cot-premium-paygo'], (by Node byol): ['azure-cot-premium-byol'].
-For HA: (by Capacity): ['ha-capacity-paygo'], (by Node paygo): ['azure-ha-cot-standard-paygo', 'azure-ha-cot-premium-paygo'], (by Node byol): ['azure-ha-cot-premium-byol'].
-The default is 'capacity-paygo' for single node, and 'ha-capacity-paygo'for HA.
+* `license_type` - (Optional) The type of license to use.
+For AWS, use `capacity-paygo` for single node or `ha-capacity-paygo` for HA.
+Default is `capacity-paygo`.

+  **Note:** Node-based licenses (`azure-cot-standard-paygo`, `azure-cot-premium-paygo`, `azure-cot-premium-byol`, `azure-cot-explore-paygo`, and their HA variants) are deprecated for new CVO deployments as of December 31, 2024.
+Existing provider state CVOs with node-based licenses will continue to function normally and get action required workflow to convert license in Console UI.

 * `capacity_package_name` - (Optional, Forces new resource) The capacity package name: ['Essential', 'Professional', 'Freemium', 'Edge', 'Optimized'].
 Default is 'Essential'.
 'Edge' and 'Optimized' need ontap version 9.11.0 or above.
 * `instance_type` - (Required) The type of instance to use, which depends on the license type you chose: Explore:['Standard_DS3_v2'], Standard:['Standard_DS4_v2,Standard_DS13_v2,Standard_L8s_v2'], Premium:['Standard_DS5_v2','Standard_DS14_v2'], BYOL: all instance types defined for PayGo.
 For more supported instance types, refer to Cloud Volumes ONTAP Release Notes.
 The default is 'Standard_E8ds_v5' but users will have to specify the default value explicitly as part of CVO creation.
 * `serial_number` - (Optional, Forces new resource) The serial number for the cluster.
 Required when using one of these: ['azure-cot-premium-byol' or 'azure-ha-cot-premium-byol'].